amruta-07/amruta-07/README.md

 - ⚡ Fun fact: I can work without music.
 -->

-**I am a Third Year Student Pursuing Bachelor of engineering in computer Science at Pune University.
-Programmer who codes in Java(Programming Language),DSA, HTML, CSS, JS, React.js, Bootstrap.**
+**I am a Third Year Student Pursuing Bachelor of engineering in computer Science and engineering at Pune University.
+Programmer who codes in Java.**
 **I really like to explore new Domains.
 I am good at analysing and problem solving.
 My Objective is to build a career in an organization which can provide me with the opportunity     to apply my skills for growth and profitability of the organization as well as to grow as an individual.
    I am a Dedicated and hardworking member of the team.**

-- 🔭 I’m currently working on Web Development Projects.
+🔭 I’m currently working on Web Development Projects.
-- 🌱 I’m currently learning Best Practices for DSA and CP.
+🌱 I’m currently learning Best Practices for DSA and CP.
-- 👯 I’m looking to collaborate on any web development Project.
+👯 I’m looking to collaborate on any web development Project.
-- 🤔 I’m looking for help with Internship.
+🤔 I’m looking for help with Internship.
-- 💬 Ask me about Java.
+💬 Ask me about Java.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amruta-misal-5a53341a8)
-- 😄 Pronouns: You can give one.
+😄 Pronouns: You can give one.
-- ⚡ Fun fact: I can work without music.
+⚡ Fun fact: I can work without music.

  <h1>Technical Skills 🛠</h1>